 For this reason, burning of grass has become a rather common practice in the southeastern U.S. This is a much-debated practice amongst lawn care specialist, however.

 Is Burning of Grass Safe?

+Using fire to get rid of thatch is generally not recommend because of safety concerns and fire hazards.
+Fire, even controlled ones, can be unpredictable and quickly get out of hand.
+Most experts will recommend mechanical or chemical de-thatching, regular soil aeration, power raking, scalping, vermiculture, and proper lawn care practices (deep, infrequent watering, frequent mowing, and slow-release nitrogen fertilizer), rather than thatch removal with fire.
 Laws about burning thatch and other garden matter differ from place to place, so it is important to check with your local fire department before burning anything.
 Some locations may have burning bans, while other places may require permits or have specific times when burning is allowed.
 To avoid hefty fines, be sure to do your homework about burning and fire ordinances in your location.
 It is also a good idea to discuss your plans with neighbors, so they’ll know what to expect.

 Burning Grass to Remove Thatch